MLGalusha/ai-case-study/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+Additional Cameras and sensors around the house to give more accurate monitoring of your pet.

 * Why do you think that offering this product or service would benefit the company?

 * What technologies would this additional product or service utilize?

 * Why are these technologies appropriate for your solution?

+## Sources